SevenShepherd/SevenShepherd.github.io/_posts/2023-05-02-repentance.markdown

 > 8: Repentance, a **turning away from evil** and the **forging of a new relationship with God**.
 Mt 3:8 NRSV. p.
 1388.

+<a name="NLTF" href="#contents" style="font-size:1.6em;">3.6 New Living Translation Filament</a>

+The [**NLT Filament Study Bible**]() has [over 90+ Scholars](https://www.tyndale.com/nlt/meet-the-scholars) in translation from Universities of Cambridge, Oxford, Manchester, Columbia, Westminster, Dallas, etc. The study brings even more to the table.
+In addition to the NLT being the most readable Bible version on earth according to quantitative linguistic comparison of Bible translations using computerized statistical [analysis](/assets/docs/AnalysisGBI.pdf), many distinguished scholars are worth noting.

+> Mt 3:8 Prove... that you have... turned to God (literally make fruit that accords with repentance): John calls for action and true ethical change; mere lip service will not do (see Luke 3:10-14; cp.
+Matt 5:19-20, 46; 7:21; 23:3).

 <a name="genius" href="#contents" style="font-size:2.1em;">IV.
 Most Distinguished Research Professors</a>

 <a name="cslewis" href="#contents" style="font-size:1.6em;">4.1 C.S.
 Lewis (University of Oxford)</a>